 Current job advertisement

-The Collaborative Research Center (CRC) 1173 »Wave phenomena – analysis and numerics« at the Karlsruhe Institute of Technology announces one position of a
+Doctoral Researchers (75%-100%) in the Collaborative Research Center (CRC) 1173 »Wave phenomena – analysis and numerics« / Institute for Applied and Numerical Mathematics

 The CRC is funded by the German Research Foundation (DFG).
 Its goal is to analytically understand, numerically simulate, and eventually manipulate wave propagation under realistic scenarios by intertwining analysis and numerics.
 See http://www.waves.kit.edu for a list of participating scientists and project descriptions.

-The remuneration occurs on the basis of the wage agreement of the civil service in TV-L E13.
-Contract duration is limited to three years and might be extended.
+The remuneration occurs on the basis of the wage agreement of the civil service in TV-L, E13.

 KIT is an equal opportunity employer.
 Women are especially encouraged to apply.
 Applicants with disabilities will be preferentially considered if equally qualified.